havelund/daut/README.md

-# Monitoring Data Automata with Daut
+# Monitoring Data Streams with Data Automata

 Daut (Data automata) is an internal Scala DSL for writing event stream monitors.
 It supports a simple but yet interesting combination of state machines, temporal logic,